gorenje/backend/docs/deployment.md

 If you set ```Always```, then updating a service with new code is just a matter of deleting the corresponding Pods.
 Once they're recreated, the images are pulled automagically by kubernetes.

+The default value of ```IfNotPresent``` is a litte more difficult since it requires removing the image from the node running the container.
+So even if you delete the deployment and the recreate the deployment, if the corresponding pods are created on nodes that already had the image, you'll end with the same old image.

+My workaround has been to delete the deployment from the kubernetes cluster, updated the ```*.deployment.yaml```, adding the imagePullPolicy of ```Always``` and redeploying the deployment description.

+Hence for a staging environment, always use Always!